jtstrader/NSF-DB-2021/README.md

 1. Clone the git repository

-2. Open the application in IntelliJ
+2. Open the folder in IntelliJ
     - If Intellij is not downloaded, go to this link to download it: https://www.jetbrains.com/idea/download/#section=windows

 3. Start by running the pom.xml files in the api and gui folders.